Survive the next recession by learning from the last…well, few. Recessions happen as a part of economic cycles, but they suck.

 Because if you take a look at the history of GDP in the United States, you will realize that recessions aren’t new.
 In fact, they happen pretty darn often.

 On average, recessions in the United States have occurred about once every 5 years since the Great Depression.

-So, now that you know what recessions are and how they work – let’s talk about the 5 different ways to prepare yourself for the next one:
+So, now that you know what recessions are and how they work – let’s talk about the 5 different ways to you can survive financial recession like a champ.